satyam19arya/Terraform/README.md

 terraform output
 `

+### terraform refresh
+This command instructs Terraform to update its state file by querying the infrastructure resources currently in use.
+It does not make any changes to the resources themselves; instead, it updates the state to match the current real-world state of the infrastructure.

+`
+terraform refresh
+`

 ### HCL
 HCL (HashiCorp Configuration Language) is the primary language used for writing configuration files.
 HCL is used to define and configure infrastructure resources and settings in a declarative manner.
 Terraform uses HCL to interpret the infrastructure requirements specified in the configuration files and take appropriate actions to create, modify, or delete resources accordingly.